wycks/WordPhing/README.md

 Video: http://www.youtube.com/watch?feature=player_embedded&v=Y5eFQwgkgh4

 *Phing has no dependencies other than PHP, so it will run anywhere PHP does (unlike Apache Ant/Cappicino/Rails, etc).
-It should work right out of the box (the default PEAR folder in most PHP installs already includes it)*
+It should work right out of the box.

 ## What does it do?